A Structure-Based Drug Discovery Strategy for Viral Replication Inhibitors

-Patients at risk for, or suffering from viral infections have few effective antiviral treatments to choose from.
+Patients at risk for suffering from many viral infections have few effective antiviral treatments from which to choose.
 Furthermore, some available treatment options have characteristics that limit their market potential.
 They are either priced too high, poorly tolerated, inconvenient to administer, ineffective against some viral subtypes or prone to emergence of resistance.

 World Class Expertise

-Our technology is based on the work of our Chief Scientific Officer, Dr. Roger Kornberg and Dr. Raymond Schinazi.
+Our technology is based on the work of our Chief Scientist and Chairman of our Scientific Advisory Board, Dr. Roger Kornberg, and Dr. Raymond Schinazi.

 Dr. Kornberg was awarded the 2006 Nobel Prize for Chemistry for his work to visualize a replication enzyme called RNA polymerase in action.
 Using techniques called protein cocrystallization and X-ray crystallography, Dr. Kornberg and his colleagues generated three dimensional pictures similar to the one on the left of RNA being transcribed by an RNA polymerase.

 Dr. Schinazi is a world-class expert in discovering novel nucleoside therapeutics.
-He founded or co-founded successful antiviral companies including Triangle Pharmaceuticals Inc., Idenix Pharmaceuticals Inc. and Pharmasset, Inc.
+He co-founded several successful antiviral companies including Triangle Pharmaceuticals Inc., Idenix Pharmaceuticals Inc. and Pharmasset, Inc.

-We are leveraging both Dr. Kornberg and Dr. Schinazi’s expertise in these methods to identify and develop new antiviral compounds.
+We are leveraging both Dr. Kornberg's and Dr. Schinazi's expertise in these methods to identify and develop new antiviral compounds.
 Using these methods, our scientists are able to:

 - Directly visualize how viral replication enzymes work